lemire/fastmod/README.md

 The tests are exhaustive and take some time.

+You can also build the tests using cmake.

 ##  Code samples

 In C, you can use the header as follows.